 ‘Satan’s throne’ must be the Altar of Zeus, now in Berlin.
 Zeus was the head of the Greek pantheon and the chief god of Pergamon, and members of the community were expected to offer him sacrifice.
 While today we can admire the architecture and the sculpture, in John’s time the altar was where citizens unknowingly worshipped Satan.
 Christians have resisted the pressure.
 However, some have been persuaded that participation in the rites of pagan worship is not incompatible with their faith.

 Balak was king of Moab at the time that the Israelites were preparing to cross the Jordan.
 He asked Balaam, a well-known mystic, to curse Israel, but the angel of Yahweh stood in his way, brandishing a sword.
 Balaam found he could only bless them.
-But later he advised Balak he could weaken Israel another way, by getting them to participate in sacrifices to Baal and fornicate with Moabite women (Num 25:1-5, 31:16).
+Later he advised Balak he could weaken Israel another way, by getting them to participate in sacrifices to Baal and fornicate with Moabite women (Num 25:1-5, 31:16).
 Those who did so provoked God’s anger and God had them put to death.
 Jesus indicates that he looks on such practices in the same light.
 The issue had cropped up before, in relation to whether Gentile believers had to follow the law of Moses.
 The apostles decided that they did not; however, they should abstain from food sacrificed to idols, from blood products, from animals that had been strangled, and from fornication (Acts 15:29).
 Some were now doing just what the apostles had instructed them not to do, and teaching the very things Peter had prophesied against (II Pet 2).
 Therefore everyone in the congregation should repent.
-If it does not, Jesus will ‘war’ with the offenders with his lance (rhomphaia).
-Similar language near the end of the book (19:11-15) indicates that they will be struck down physically, not merely admonish them.
+If it does not, Jesus will ‘war’ with the offenders with his sword (rhomphaia).
+Similar language near the end of the book (19:11-15) indicates that he will strike them down physically, not merely admonish them.
 On past occasions, behaviour offensive to the Holy Spirit provoked disease, blindness, even death (Acts 5:1-10, 13:8-11, I Cor 11:30).

 The Church has always had to battle the temptation to adulterate ‘the faith once for all delivered to the saints’ (Jude 3), in the hope of winning acceptance and disarming opposition.
 Antipas is unattested, but evidently he died upholding the truth – a ‘faithful witness’ of Jesus even as Jesus was a faithful witness of God (1:5).
 From Emperor Constantine onwards the temptation took on a different guise.
 Persecution came to an end and the Church began to occupy a privileged position in society.
 This was a good thing in the main.
 Gladiatorial games and crucifixion were abolished, Sunday became a day of rest, polytheistic worship was discouraged.
 Then in 380 the State adopted Christianity as the official religion.
 A State religion there had to be: it would be anachronistic to suppose that institutional polytheism could have withered and Christianity remained a network of local churches.
 So a professional class of priests was set apart to stand between the laity and God, and the Bishop of Rome replaced the Emperor as the Empire’s Chief Priest, the Pontifex Maximus.
 Peter’s teaching (I Pet 2:9) that all believers were priests, serving God and making him known, was given up.